Give us a missed call on

 3. File regular GST returns (GSTR-1 and GSTR-3B)

-Documents Required for GSTR-4 Filing
+Documents required for GSTR-4 filing

-1. Sales invoices for the quarter
+1. Sales records for the financial year

 2. Purchase invoices from registered suppliers